MPI - Message Passing Interface

 MPI provides an API for performing distributed memory message passing in parallel programs.
-Supported programming languages are Fortran, C and C++, although others, like Java, Perl, R and Python can also be integrated.
-This document describes the common supported features of all MPI implementations used on the LRZ HPC systems, and provides documentation on the MPI standard.
+Supported programming languages are Fortran, C, and C++, although others, like Java, Perl, R, and Python can also be integrated.
+This document describes the commonly supported features of all MPI implementations used on the LRZ HPC systems and provides documentation on the MPI standard.

 The message passing interface is at present the most heavily used paradigm for large-scale parallel programming.
 In particular, to fully exploit the capabilities for the specialized interconnects used in supercomputers, a number of proprietary MPI implementations are deployed at LRZ.
 A full list of available MPI environments is provided below.

 In order to guarantee portability as well as to allow vendors to produce well-optimized implementations, the interface is standardized.
 The most up-to-date release of the standard is Version 3.1.
 Basic functionality covered by MPI is

 - point-to-point communication in blocking, nonblocking, buffered, and unbuffered modes

 - collective communication (e.g., all-to-all, scatter/gather, reduction operations)

 - using basic and derived MPI data types

 - and running on a static processor configuration

 More advanced functionality (which may not be fully implemented by a given real-world implementation) is